QUALITY DECLARATION - SUMMARY

 The information within this product should be referred to when using the microdata.
-It contains information including Survey methodology, File structure, Using the TableBuilder, Conditions of use and the Data Item List.
+It contains information including Survey methodology, File structure, Using the TableBuilder, Using the Basic CURF, Using the Expanded CURF, Conditions of use and the Data Item Lists.

-NHS 2014-15 can be accessed using TableBuilder.
-Both a Basic CURF and an Expanded CURF is planned to be released around mid 2016.
+NHS 2014-15 can be accessed using TableBuilder, a Basic CURF and an Expanded CURF.

 Any questions regarding access to microdata can be forwarded to firstname.lastname@example.org or phone (02) 6252 7714.